 Rouen Cathedral – France

-Rouen Cathedral is probably one of my favourites in the world.
+Rouen Cathedral is probably one of my favorites in the world.
 It’s stunning gothic architecture and charm both inside and out is what truly brings it to life.
 The cathedral is otherwise known as “Cathédrale Notre-Dame De Rouen”.
-This beautiful cathedral dates back to the 12th century and stands on what was once a 4th century church, so it’s old!
-The cathedral is most famous for its gothic grandeur, stained glass windows and stunning sculptures.
+This beautiful cathedral dates back to the 12th century and stands on what was once a 4th-century church, so it’s old!
+The cathedral is most famous for its gothic grandeur, stained glass windows, and stunning sculptures.
 A visit will also take you to the vaults of famous kings which is super interesting.
-This includes the tomb containing the heart of Richard the Lionheart, whom was King of England.
+This includes the tomb containing the heart of Richard the Lionheart, who was King of England.

 Bradley and Cazzy blog at Dream Big, Travel Far.

 One of Europe’s most haunting cathedrals is Cathedrale Sainte-Croix de Orleans, famous for being visited by Joan of Arc when she was in Orleans to try to lift the British siege of the city during the Hundred Years War.
 It’s located in the heart of the Loire Valley, just over an hour by train from Paris.

 What may surprise many visitors is that the building that stands there today isn’t the same one that she visited!
 Historians believe that the first church on the site was built as early as 330, but that there have been four different churches there over time.